 - The separate disclosure of cash flows arising from investing activities is important because the cash flows represent the extent to which expenditures have been made for resources intended to generate future income and cash flows.
-Only expenditures that result in a recognised asset in the statement of financial position are eligible for classification as investing activities.
 Examples of cash flows arising from investing activities are: - (a) cash payments to acquire property, plant and equipment, intangibles and other long-term assets.
-These payments include those relating to capitalised development costs and self-constructed property, plant and equipment; - (b) cash receipts from sales of property, plant and equipment, intangibles and other long-term assets; - (c) cash payments to acquire equity or debt instruments of other entities and interests in joint ventures (other than payments for those instruments considered to be cash equivalents or those held for dealing or trading purposes); - (d) cash receipts from sales of equity or debt instruments of other entities and interests in joint ventures (other than receipts for those instruments considered to be cash equivalents and those held for dealing or trading purposes);
+These payments include those relating to capitalised development costs and self-constructed property, plant and equipment; - (b) cash receipts from sales of property, plant and equipment, intangibles and other long-term assets; - (c) cash payments to acquire equity or debt instruments of other entities and interests in joint ventures (other than payments for those instruments considered to be cash equivalents or those held for dealing or trading purposes); - (d) cash receipts from sales of equity or debt instruments of other entities and interests in joint ventures (other than receipts for

-- (e) cash advances and loans made to other parties (other than advances and loans made by a financial institution); - (f) cash receipts from the repayment of advances and loans made to other parties (other than advances and loans of a financial institution); - (g) cash payments for futures contracts, forward contracts, option contracts and swap contracts except when the contracts are held for dealing or trading purposes, or the payments are classified as financing activities; and - (h) cash receipts from futures contracts, forward contracts, option contracts and swap contracts except when the contracts are held for dealing or trading purposes, or the receipts are classified as financing activities.
+- those instruments considered to be cash equivalents and those held for dealing or trading purposes); - (e) cash advances and loans made to other parties (other than advances and loans made by a financial institution); - (f) cash receipts from the repayment of advances and loans made to other parties (other than advances and loans of a financial institution); - (g) cash payments for futures contracts, forward contracts, option contracts and swap contracts except when the contracts are held for dealing or trading purposes, or the payments are classified as financing activities; and - (h) cash receipts from futures contracts, forward contracts, option contracts and swap contracts except when the contracts are held for dealing or trading purposes, or the receipts are classified as financing activities.